Landmark Report on Menopause in Canada

 Most women reach menopause between the ages of 45 and 55.
 1 in 100 women will experience menopause before the age of 40.
 1 in 1,000 before the age of 30.

-10% of women will stop working because their symptoms are debilitating.
+10% of women will stop working due to unmanaged symptoms of menopause.

 1 in 4 women suffer with severe menopausal symptoms.